 Yes, buyers are encouraged to meet with the inspector at the home inspection.
-It is important to dress appropriately and to bring a clipboard or other sturdy writing surface, a writing pad, and a pen to take maintenance notes during the inspection.
+It is important to dress appropriately and bring a clipboard or other sturdy writing surface, a writing pad, and a pen to take maintenance notes during the inspection.

-To ensure that buyers get the full benefit of the inspection requires that they give the inspector their undivided attention.
-A professional inspection is not a place for small children or for conducting other business such as reviewing or signing loan, title, insurance, or other real estate related documents, reviewing operational instructions for security systems, meeting with contractors or estimators, or for conducting negotiations based on the results of the inspection.
+Ensuring that buyers get the full benefit of the inspection requires that they give the inspector their undivided attention.
+A professional inspection is not a place for small children or for conducting other business such as reviewing or signing loan, title, insurance, or other real estate related documents, reviewing operational instructions for security systems, meeting with contractors or estimators, or conducting negotiations based on the results of the inspection.

-Are previous inspection reports reliable?
+Are our previous inspection reports reliable?

 Is a home inspection a warranty?